 Rentals of the library’s terrace and meeting rooms for weddings and special events (such as rehearsal dinners, birthday parties, anniversary parties, celebrations of life, fundraisers) are not available at this time.
 No bookings for future events are being accepted.

 How far in advance can rooms be reserved?

-During July and August, rooms may be reserved up to 30 days in advance of the meeting date and must be made at least 24 hours in advance of the booking start time.
+Rooms can be reserved up to 90 days in advance of the meeting date and must be made at least 24 hours in advance of the booking start time.

 What is your cancellation policy?

 A $40 no-show fee will be charged unless a cancellation has been verified the business day prior to the reservation.
 Any outstanding no-show fee must be paid before a new reservation is made.

 What capacity, equipment, furniture, and room configurations are available in the rooms?